mnasharifiya/sentinelacb/README.md

 This repository contains the prototype implementation and empirical validation code for the paper:

-> M. Muttaka, "A Layered Cybersecurity Framework for Controlling
-> Superintelligence AI," SISY 2026, IEEE.
+> M. Muttaka, "A Layered Cybersecurity Framework for Enforcing Human Control Over Autonomous AI Systems," SISY 2026, IEEE.

 ## Repository Structure